201190024/BioEmoDetector/README.md

 To ensure correct usage:

 - For PlainText sentences, include each sentence in square brackets and single quotes, like this: PlainText=['text1', 'text2'].
 - Supported file formats include TXT, CSV, and JSON.
-In JSON and CSV files, the column containing sentences must be labeled "sentences" for accurate predictions.
+In JSON and CSV files, the column containing sentences must be labeled "texts" for accurate predictions.

 ## Running Predictions
 Once the Configuration file is customized, initiate the prediction process with the following steps: